Ludeme/LudiiExampleAI/README.md

 ## Changelog

+- 16 August, 2020: Updated repository for compatibility with new version 1.0.3 of Ludii.
 - 24 July, 2020: Updated repository for compatibility with new version 1.0.0 of Ludii.
 - 4 July, 2020: Updated repository for compatibility with new version 0.9.4 of Ludii.
 - 3 April, 2020: Updated repository for compatibility with new version 0.6.1 of Ludii.